nilenso/media/proposals/hotosm-tm3/hot-osm-tm3-tech-challenge.md

 > https://www.youtube.com/watch?v=sGJDg5ba0iI

-We have contributed substantially to monitoring infrastructure in many recent software projects.
+We have contributed to monitoring infrastructure in many recent software projects.
 This includes system-level, JVM-level, application-level, and DB-level monitoring on all of our projects.
 We have been allowed to release some of the DB and DB monitoring work as open source.
 All of these repositorires are focused on PostgreSQL:

 > - https://github.com/nilenso/honeysql-postgres (not monitoring specific)
 > - https://github.com/staples-sparx/wonko